Jah-On/Cimulate/README.md

   - Joystick: Not implemented

 Windows:
-  - Mouse: Not implemented
+  - Mouse: In developement (needs testing to move to "Working")
-  - Keyboard: Not implemented
+  - Keyboard: In developement
   - Joystick: Not implemented

 X OSes: